johndanger/copr/README.md

 # MangosteenOS COPR

-Primary reason for these packages is that DMS requires Matugen version greater than 3.0 to generate colorschems from wallpaper.
-Also included cliphist as its a requirement too.
+Primary reason for these packages is that DMS requires Matugen version greater than 3.0 to generate colorschemes from wallpaper.
+Also currently pulling in MangoWC from terra repository and would like to pull it from my repo.